malvikasharan/software_writing_skills_potsdam/Novice_Unix_Shell_handout.md

 Files and directories:
 ------

 The part of OS responsible for managing files and directories (folders) is called file system.
 A filesystem is a logical subdivision of hard disk space that organizes our data into files and folders in hierarchical structure.
+All data in UNIX is organized into files and all files are organized into directories.
+These directories are organized into a tree-like structure called the filesystem.
+The topmost node of tree is called root which encloses all the other files.

 To identify where we are in the system, run pwd command, which stands for “print working directory”: